Bascil/ussd-mobile-money-php/README.md

 2. Configure your callback url( the URL that points to your application) e.g www.example.com/folder_name/ussd.php then click 'Create channel'.This assumes you are working from a live server whose domain name is example.com.Replace the domain name with your own.

-3.If working from localhost you can set up a Ngrok server or Localtunnel to expose your localhost to the internet.Use the temporary URL provided as your callback e.g  http://6a71f5ec.ngrok.io/folder_name/ussd.php.This only works when the computer is on and connected to the internet.If using Ngrok free package this address may change every 8 hours.
+3. If working from localhost you can set up a Ngrok server or Localtunnel to expose your localhost to the internet.Use the temporary URL provided as your callback e.g  http://6a71f5ec.ngrok.io/folder_name/ussd.php.
+This only works when the computer is on and connected to the internet.If using Ngrok free package this address may change every 8 hours.
 You could opt for a paid version at USD 5 a month.

 4. Go to Settings > API key and enter your password to generate an API key Look for a file named `config.php` and set your username as 'sandbox' and the api key as the one youve generated